alcimerio-silvestre/ong-gerar-sonhos-pp/README.md

 ## Security

-We take reasonable measures to protect the personal information of ONG Gerar Sonhos app users against unauthorized access, misuse, or disclosure.
+We take reasonable measures to protect the personal information of ONG Abrace app users against unauthorized access, misuse, or disclosure.

 ## Changes to this Privacy Policy